|

 - Wobbler Switching is offered in shared-risk mode, with offset throws ranging from ±160 to ±400 arcsec, and wobbling frequencies ranging from 0.0625 and 0.25 Hz.

 - On-the-fly spectral mapping in the Q and W bands is available with the full bandwidth of 18.5 GHz.
-Keep in mind that currently OTF maps cannot be oriented along custom position angles, and are always aligned with the North-South direction.

 - W band (72 - 90 GHz) observations are available for a limited number of hours in the semester (night time only, from 2 hours after sunset to sunrise, due to thermal distortion in the telescope structure), with a bandwidth of 18.5 GHz.